-For each source, we analyze the residuals in the observed SED with respect to the best-fit synthetic SED obtained from \vosa.
-If the UV flux is higher than three times the standard deviation found in the residuals across UV and IR, and shows a fractional excess of above $50\%$ in the UV, we consider that the source exhibits a significant UV excess.
+For each source, we analyze the residuals in the observed SED with respect to the best-fit model SED of a MS star obtained from \vosa.
+If the UV flux is higher than three times the standard deviation found in the residuals across optical and IR, and shows a fractional excess of above $50\%$ in the UV, we consider that the source exhibits a significant UV excess.
 Note that these are stringent requirements; the latter ensures significant excess in UV flux and the former ensures that the excess is significantly higher compared to residuals in other bands. \autoref{fig:sed_example_excess} shows source 0640$-$2621 as an example with significant excess in FUV and NUV.
-If significant UV excess is found, we fit a composite MS-WD model to the observed SED to extract the WD properties including $\teffwd$ and $\lbolwd$, and update the LC properties.
-To model the contribution of the WD to the combined SED, we adopt the widely used Koester WD model spectra \citep{koester2010} in the range $\Teff/{\rm K}=5,000$--$80,000$ and $\log(g/\acceleration)=7$--$9.5$.
+If significant UV excess is found, we fit a composite MS--WD model to the observed SED to extract the WD properties including $\teffwd$ and $\lbolwd$, and update the LC properties.
+To model the contribution of the WD to the combined SED, we adopt the widely used Koester DA-type WD model spectra \citep{koester2010} in the range $\Teff/{\rm K}=5,000$--$80,000$ and $\log(g/\acceleration)=6.5$--$9.5$.
 We use \vosa-recommended Visual goodness of fit (Vgf$_{\mathrm{b}}$), similar to reduced $\chi^2$, but adopted for unknown or wrongly reported small flux errors, to justify composite SED fits \cite{vosa_doc}.
 When excess is found, the composite fit significantly improves $\rm{Vgf_b}$ (\autoref{tab:wd_data}).

-\section{Mass Estimates}
+\subsection{Mass Estimates}